 Each OSG would be replaced during a scheduled refueling outage.
 Each OSG would be removed in one piece from the containment building, through the equipment hatch, over the auxiliary building roof and through the fuel handling building (see Figure B-3).
-The auxiliary building and the fuel handling building are two separate buildings; the auxiliary building is housed within the fuel handling building, making it appear as if they are only one building.
-After the OSGs are removed, each OSG must be treated and stabilized in accordance with Nuclear Regulatory Commission (NRC) requirements in order to be stored in the OSG Storage Facility.
-The exterior of the OSGs would be decontaminated to the extent possible inside the containment structure (or potentially just outside the hatch, depending on space requirements) and a protective plastic coating would be applied to prevent contaminant leakage.
-A system of hydraulic lifting devices and transport runways would be employed to facilitate OSG removal from the containment building and to lower the OSG storage Facility, where they would remain until plant closure and decommissioning.
+The auxiliary building and the fuel handling building, making it appear as if they are only one building.
+After the OSGs are removed, each OSG must be treated and stabilizedprepared in accordance with Nuclear Regulatory Commission (NRC) requirements in order to be stored in the OSG Storage Facility.
+The exterior of the OSGs would be decontaminated to the extent possible inside the containment structure (or potentially just outside the hatch, depending on space requirements) and a protective plastic coating would be applied to prevent the release of any potentially loose contaminant leakagecontaminated material.
+A system of hydraulic lifting devices and transport runways would be employed to facilitate OSG removal from the containment building and to lower the onsite OSG Storage Facility, where they would remain until plant closure and decommissioning.
 Upon expiration of the NRC licenses, the OSGs and the remaining DCPP equipment would be decommissioned concurrently.